ljpatrick/marxpaint/docs/pt_br/README.txt

 	    pngtopnm | pnmtops | lpr

-	  This command can be changed by setting the "printcommand" value in Tux Paint's configuration file.
+	  This command can be changed by setting the "printcommand" value in Marx Paint's configuration file.

 	  See the "Options" section above.

       Quit
       ----
-        Clicking the "Quit" button, closing the Tux Paint window, or pushing the "Escape" key will quit Tux Paint.
+        Clicking the "Quit" button, closing the Marx Paint window, or pushing the "Escape" key will quit Marx Paint.

 	NOTE: The "Quit" button can be disabled (with the "--noquit" command-line option), but the "Escape" key will still work.